aiven/aiven-docs/docs/products/opensearch/howto/opensearch-dashboard-multi_tenancy.md

 control a user has over the tenant's data and resources will be determined by their assigned role.

-To map roles to internal users, follow these steps:
+To map roles to internal users:

 1. In the OpenSearch dashboard, go to the **Security** section in the left-hand navigation menu, then select **Roles**.